ravipokuru/code-crafters/README.md

 User Management: Handles user authentication, profiles, and preferences.

-Search and Booking: Manages the search functionality for flights, hotels, car rentals, etc., and facilitates bookings.

 Integration Services: These services connect to external APIs and data sources, aggregating information like flight schedules, hotel availability, and pricing.

 2) **API Gateway:**